Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

 ```
 The constructor of a data class is created automatically.
 For this to work, all relevant fields need to be annotated,
 and, of course, their order matters.
 In short: this is an ideal case for _pyPMatch_ to extract the data.
 Just as
-the constructor for data classes is created automatically, _pyPMatch_ can automatically create a deconstructor.
+the constructor for data classes is created automatically, _pyPMatch_ can automatically create an extractor as well.

 ### AST Nodes

 The objects representing nodes in the Abstract Syntax Tree (AST) in the `ast`-module all contain a tuple specifying
 the relevant fields with their names.
-For the `BinOp`-node from above, for instance, this looks as follows (we leave
+For the `BinOp`-node from above, for instance, this looks as follows (I left
 out all the unnecessary details here):
 ```python
 class BinOp(expr):
     ...
     _fields = ('left', 'op', 'right')
 ```
-This, again, is an ideal case for _pyPMatch_: it can simply base the deconstructor for AST-nodes on their respective
+This, again, is an ideal case for _pyPMatch_: it can simply base the extractor for AST-nodes on their respective
 `_fields` attribute.